Cloud Vulnerability DB

-A certificate validation vulnerability (CVE-2024-54019) was discovered in Fortinet FortiClientWindows that affects version 7.4.0, versions 7.2.0 through 7.2.6, and all versions of 7.0.
-The vulnerability, disclosed on June 10, 2025, involves improper validation of certificate with host mismatch, which could potentially allow unauthorized attackers to redirect VPN connections (Fortinet PSIRT, NVD).
+A certificate validation vulnerability (CVE-2024-54019) was discovered in Fortinet FortiClientWindows affecting version 7.4.0, versions 7.2.0 through 7.2.6, and all versions of 7.0.
+The vulnerability involves improper validation of certificate with host mismatch, which was disclosed on June 10, 2025.
+This security flaw is classified as CWE-297 (Improper Validation of Certificate with Host Mismatch) (Wiz, NVD).

-The vulnerability's exploitation could lead to the redirection of VPN connections through DNS spoofing or other redirection techniques.
-This could potentially allow attackers to intercept or manipulate VPN traffic, compromising the security and privacy of affected FortiClient Windows users (Fortinet PSIRT).
+The exploitation of this vulnerability could lead to the redirection of VPN connections through DNS spoofing or other redirection techniques.
+This could potentially allow attackers to intercept or manipulate VPN traffic, compromising the security and privacy of affected FortiClient Windows users (Fortinet PSIRT, Wiz).

 Fortinet has released patches to address this vulnerability.
 Users of FortiClientWindows 7.4.0 should upgrade to version 7.4.1 or above, while users of versions 7.2.0 through 7.2.6 should upgrade to version 7.2.7 or above.
 Users of FortiClientWindows 7.0 are advised to migrate to a fixed release (Fortinet PSIRT).